Parent guide

 Find the gap, rebuild the method, then drill

-• Rebuild the method so the student understands why each step works, with clean working that earns method marks.
+• Rebuild the method so the student understands why each step works, with clean written working that earns method marks under Cambridge marking.

-• Active checking in small classes (max 8, online) so confusion is caught in the room, not in the next exam.
+• Active checking in small classes (max 8, online via Zoom) so confusion is caught in the room, not discovered in the next exam.

-• Then drill for marks once the method is solid, which is when practice finally moves the score.
+• Then drill for marks.
+Once the method is solid, practice finally does what parents hoped it was doing all along.

 Questions parents ask